7 Pantry Essentials for the Mediterranean Diet

 How to use them: Simmer lentils with tomatoes, carrots, and olive oil for Umbrian lentil stew.
 Blend chickpeas with tahini, garlic, and lemon for hummus.

 Toss white beans with tuna, celery, and olive oil for a quick protein-rich salad.
-Add any cooked legume to soups, salads, or grain dishes for an instant nutritional boost.
+Add any cooked legume to soups, salads, or grain dishes.

-Swap your usual lunchtime sandwich once or twice a week, and eat canned chickpeas or white beans tossed with olive oil, lemon juice, cherry tomatoes, and whatever vegetables you have available.
+Swap your usual lunchtime sandwich once a week with canned chickpeas or white beans tossed with olive oil, lemon juice, cherry tomatoes, and whatever vegetables you have around.

 3. Dried Whole Grains

 What to buy: Whole wheat pasta, brown rice, bulgur wheat, and whole wheat flour for flatbreads.
-Couscous (technically pasta, but incredibly quick-cooking) is useful for weeknight meals.
-Quinoa, while not traditionally Mediterranean, fits the whole-grain principle perfectly.
+Couscous (technically pasta, but quick-cooking) is useful for weeknight meals.
+Quinoa, while not traditionally Mediterranean, fits the whole-grain vibe.

-Storage: Store in airtight containers to prevent rancidity from the oils in the germ.
+Storage: Store in airtight containers to prevent rancidity.
 Whole grains keep 3–6 months at room temperature, longer if refrigerated or frozen.
 If you smell an off, bitter odour, discard them.

-Nutritional benefits: Unlike their refined grains equivalents, which are stripped of nutrients, whole grains retain fibre, B vitamins (niacin and thiamine), iron, magnesium, and selenium.
+Nutrition: Unlike their refined grains (which are stripped of nutrients), whole grains retain fibre, B vitamins (niacin and thiamine), iron, magnesium, and selenium.

-They provide sustained energy without spiking blood sugar levels, support digestive health, and help maintain a healthy weight.
+They provide energy without spiking blood sugar levels (as much), support digestive health, and help maintain a healthy body weight.

-Next time you make pasta, buy the whole wheat version instead — the taste difference is minimal once you add sauce, but the fibre and nutrient content is better.
+Next time you make pasta, buy the whole wheat version instead.
+The taste difference is minimal once you add a sauce or other flavours; however, the fibre and nutrient content is better.

 4. Tinned Tomatoes